ikmb-denbi/genome-annotation/docs/usage.md

 Location of a single FASTA file with protein sequences from related species.
 If you have multiple files, concatenate them before into a single file.

 ### 3. Programs to run
-By default, the complete pipeline you see above will run.
-You can skip some steps if you want.
-For example, if you already have created hints files (see `--addHints`) for a especific type of evidence, if you already have assembled a transcriptome, if you don't want to run gene prediction and/or functional annotation, if you don't want to install some of the required programs or if you want the pipeline to finish faster.
+By default, the complete pipeline you see above will run, given the types of evidences your provide.
+However, you can skip some steps if you want.
+For example,if you already have assembled a transcriptome or if you don't want to run gene prediction and/or functional annotation.

 #### `--trinity` [ true (default) | false ]
 Run transcriptome assembly with Trinity and produce hints from the transcripts.